-The popular belief is that sweating is a physiological phenomenon that should be respected even when it causes physical and psychological discomfort.
+The popular belief used to be that sweating is a physiological phenomenon that should be respected even when it causes physical and psychological discomfort.
 It follows that the number of people seeking for assistance is far less than expected.
-Many people suffering from HH are embarrassed to reveal their problem even to
+Many people suffering from hyperhidrosis (HH) are embarrassed to reveal their problem even to their closest friend.
+There is no predilection among men and women even though women seek more often advice for this problem.

 The incidence of HH is higher among children, teenagers and young adults.
 It was estimated that roughly 1% of the population suffered from HH.
 Less than 10% of these suffer from generalized HH while the great majority suffers from localized HH which may involve the axillae the feet and the hands, in that order of frequency.
-Rarely, the forehead and the groins are also involved.
-25 % of individuals affected with palmar or plantar HH have also

 |